elatorres/PR_08_gRPC_03_tsl/README.md

 These are not the last ones.
 But we use them for compatibility and simplicity of the example.

 =============================================
-Verify that in Server.csproj and Client.csproj is the reference to Protos/auth.proto or similar.Por ejemplo:
+Verify that in Server.csproj and Client.csproj is the reference to Protos/auth.proto or similar.
+For example:

 ```
     <ItemGroup>